creativcoder/creativcoder.github.io/src/posts/rust-on-arduino-uno.md

 With that brief history aside, let's get into it!

-We'll do the hello world of arduino which is blinking an LED.
+We'll do the hello world of arduino which is blinking its built-in LED.
 It's a very simple exercise, but there's a lot to learn as a beginner.

 ## [Setting up our project](#setting-up-our-project)